wassa-workshop/wassa-workshop.github.io/_pages/2022/call-for-papers.md

 #### Short papers
 **Short** papers may consist of up to four (4) pages of content, with two (2) additional pages of references, and will be presented either orally or as a poster.

-We accept that you commit your ARR reviews in parallel to WASSA and another venue.
-Please note that you must immediately withdraw your paper from WASSA if you decide to publish it elsewhere.

 #### Demo papers
 New this year is that we also introduce an industry track, for which we accept **demo papers**: